Meadowvale, Mississauga: Meadowvale

-In recognition of its many historical buildings, Meadowvale Village was recognized as Ontario’s first Heritage Conservation District in 1980.
-To reduce traffic through the village, the Derry Road by-pass was built in the mid-1990s.
-Located about one kilometre north of the Old Derry Road, the new Derry Road is a major east-west traffic artery running from Mississauga Road to Mavis Road.

 In June 2006, Meadowvale found itself in an international media spotlight, as a number of former Meadowvale Secondary School students were among those charged in an alleged terror plot to bomb well-known Canadian buildings and assassinate political leaders.

 Transportation

 Freeway

 Meadowvale is accessed via Highway 401 via Winston Churchill Boulevard, Mississauga Road, or Mavis Road.
-The tolled Highway 407 bypasses Meadowvale along its northern border before continuing south to Oakville and east to Brampton.
+The tolled Highway 407 bypasses Meadowvale along its western and northern borders.

 Major thoroughfares

-Winston Churchill Blvd., Erin Mills Parkway and Mavis Road are major north-south roads that connect Meadowvale to the rest of Mississauga and neighbouring Brampton.
+Winston Churchill Blvd, Erin Mills Parkway and Mavis Road are major north-south roads that connect Meadowvale to the rest of Mississauga and neighbouring Brampton.
 Derry and Britannia Roads are major east-west roads.

 Interurban transit

 Meadowvale GO Station serves as a hub for GO Transit operations.
 It is an intersection point for GO Transit in the north west of the GTA.
 The station is serviced by one rail/bus line and three bus lines.
 The station offers express hourly service to the two largest transit hubs in the GTA, York University and Union Station.